 Generally, a corporation is a USRPHC if the fair market value of its "United States real property interests" equals or exceeds 50% of the sum of the fair market value of its worldwide (domestic and foreign) real property interests and its other assets used or held for use in a trade or business (all as determined for U.S. federal income tax purposes).
 For this purpose, real property interests generally include land, improvements and associated personal property.
 We believe that we are not currently a USRPHC for this purpose.
 If we were a USRPHC during the applicable testing period, non-U.S. holders owning (directly or indirectly) more than 5% of our Common Stock generally would be subject to U.S. federal income tax on the gain realized on the sale, exchange or disposition of our Common Stock, which would be treated as income effectively connected with a U.S. trade or business (and taxable as discussed above).
-Even if we were a USRPHC during the testing period, U.S. federal income tax would not apply to gain realized on the sale, exchange or disposition of our Common Stock by a non-U.S. holder that owns (directly or indirectly) 5% or less of our Common Stock so long as our Common Stock is "regularly traded on an established securities market" within the meaning of the applicable U.S. Treasury regulations.
+Even if we were a USRPHC during the testing period, U.S. holder that owns (directly or indirectly) 5% or less of our Common Stock so long as our Common Stock is "regularly traded on an established securities market" within the meaning of the applicable U.S. Treasury regulations.
 Prospective investors should be aware that no assurance can be provided that our Common Stock will be so regularly traded when a non-U.S. holder sells our Common Stock.